Relativistic three-body effects in hierarchical triples

 where $\ell_1 = \sqrt{1-e_1^2}$ and $\ell_2 = \sqrt{1-e_2^2}$, and has a scaling magnitude $\mathcal{X}_{\frac{1}{2}\frac{3}{2}} = 3\times 10^{-3}$.
-In isolation, the cross term effect in Eq.~(\ref{eq:ctn1}) will lead to bounded oscillations in $\omega_1$.
+In isolation, the cross-term effect in Eq.~(\ref{eq:ctn1}) will lead to bounded oscillations in $\omega_1$.
 For this reason we refer to Eq.~(\ref{eq:ctn1}) as the ``libration" cross term.
-It is derived by considering the leading three-body correction to the usual 1pN pericenter precession on $\omega_1$, due to periodic (quadrupole-induced) perturbations on the outer binary.
+The term arises from the interaction of the inner 1pN precession with outer quadrupole effects.
 Note that if the 1pN-binary precession [Eq.~(\ref{eq:perip})] is dominant, the libration cross term will average out.

-The third dominant cross terms are the leading 1pN corrections to the usual quadrupole (LK) effects.
-Unlike the previous two cross-term effects, these perturbations affect all inner orbital elements, and are presented in App.~\ref{app:details}; as an example, we write the perturbation on eccentricity below:
+The third dominant cross terms arise from the interaction of inner quadrupole effects with the outer 1pN precession.
+Unlike the previous two cross terms, these perturbations affect all inner orbital elements, and are presented in App.~\ref{app:details}; as an example, we write the perturbation on eccentricity below:

 where